Bradford Dillman: Career

-Studying with the Actors Studio, Dillman spent several seasons apprenticing with the Sharon, Connecticut Playhouse before making his professional acting debut in The Scarecrow in 1953.
+Studying with the Actors Studio, Dillman spent several seasons apprenticing with the Sharon Playhouse in Sharon, Connecticut.
+He was offered a scholarship to the Royal Academy of Dramatic Art in London, but declined it to star in an Off-Broadway production of The Scarecrow in 1953.

+During 1955, he appeared in an episode of the television series The Big Picture as an MP patrolling the city of Augusta, Georgia.

 Broadway

 Dillman first performed in a Broadway play as part of the U.S. premiere cast of Eugene O'Neill's Long Day's Journey into Night in November 1956.
 He portrayed the author's alter-ego character Edmund Tyrone and won a Theatre World Award for his performance.
 The production also featured Fredric March, Florence Eldridge and Jason Robards Jr., and played for 390 performances until March 1958.

-During 1955 he appeared in an episode of the television series The Big Picture as an MP patrolling the city of Augusta, Georgia.
 In 1957, Katharine Cornell cast him in a Hallmark Hall of Fame television production of Robert E. Sherwood's Pulitzer Prize winning 1940 play, There Shall Be No Night.

 20th Century Fox

 Dillman was cast in the movie melodrama A Certain Smile (1958).
 He followed this with In Love and War (1958), a war movie featuring many of 20th Century Fox's young contract players, for which he earned a Golden Globe award.
 It was a financial success.
 So too was Compulsion (1959), featuring Dillman, Dean Stockwell and Orson Welles for producer Richard Zanuck and director Richard Fleischer.

 Dillman shared an award for Best Actor with Stockwell and Welles at the Cannes Film Festival.
 After making the movie Circle of Deception (1960) in London, Dillman was reunited with Welles, Fleischer and Zanuck for Crack in the Mirror (1960), filmed in Paris.
 It was unsuccessful.
 Back in Hollywood, Fox cast Dillman in support of Yves Montand and Lee Remick in Sanctuary (1961).
 They also had him in the title role in Francis of Assisi (1961).